aedera/dspcall2spmat/README.md

 h5.close()
 ```

-The sparse matrix can be used to derive the methylation levels in a strand-specific manner
+The sparse matrix can be used to calculate the methylation levels in a strand-specific manner

 ```python
 profs = []